Counseling for Athletes

 What I do-

-Eye Movement Desensitization and Reprocessing (EMDR) therapy for mental blocks, trauma, and desensitizing and reprocessing fight, flight, or freeze triggers.
+Eye Movement Desensitization and Reprocessing (EMDR) therapy for overcoming mental blocks, traumatic memories or self-beliefs, and the desensitizing and reprocessing of fight, flight, or freeze triggers.
+Mindfulness imagery and grounding techniques are also learned for focus and awareness in present moment relaxation or distress.

 Emotionally Focused Therapy (EFT) with couples and individuals for emotional responses, or avoidance due to attachment relationships and injuries with loved ones, teammates, coaches, family, or society.